 As Family Pets

-- This breed is a low activity dog who does well in small homes.
+- This breed is a low activity dog that does well in small homes.

 - As social pups, they love children and treat them very gently.